 - An unhealthy coat and flaky skin

-Another way that a dog can contract hookworm is through direct skin penetration from the larvae.
+Another way that a dog can contract hookworms is through direct skin penetration from the larvae.

 Treatments include a parasitic dewormer for dogs and iron supplements.

 3. Hemorrhagic Gastroenteritis (HGE)

-This condition baffles veterinarians as little is known about how it is caused.
+This condition baffles veterinarians as little is known about what causes it.

 Known to attack young small breed dogs predominantly, this condition is caused by the body reacting adversely to food or bacteria.

 This reaction causes proteins, red blood cells, and fluids to leak through the lining of the intestinal tract.

-If your dog suffers from Hemorrhagic Gastroenteritis, catching it quickly will help greatly, according to case studies from other vets and research.
+If your dog suffers from Hemorrhagic Gastroenteritis, catching it quickly will help a lot, according to case studies from other vets and research.

 Keep an eye out for the following symptoms: